-- 1. This case is yet another in a string of cases where petitioners have sought to use Pennsylvania courts to bypass the political process and impose election regulations of their own choosing. - 2.
-One of these cases, Disability Rights Pa., v.
+- 2. One of the aforementioned cases, Disability Rights Pa., v.
 Boockvar (the "Disability Rights case"), was dismissed with prejudice by this Court on May 15, 2020.
 2020 WL 2820467 (Pa.
 2020). - 3.
-Speaker Cutler and Majority Leader Benninghoff have been permitted to intervene in two other ongoing election cases.
-Crossey v.
+Speaker Cutler and Majority Leader Benninghoff have been permitted to intervene in two other ongoing election cases-Crossey v.
 Boockvar, No. 108 MM 2020 (the "Crossey case"), and NAACP Pennsylvania State Conference v.
 Boockvar, No. 364 MD 2020 (the "NAACP case"). - 4.
-Now again, a petitioner seeks to fundamentally rewrite election laws that have already been considered and passed by Pennsylvania legislators, including the House Leaders.
+Despite the petitioners in the Pennsylvania Democratic Party, et al. v.
+Boockvar et al., 238 A.3d 345 (Pa.
+2020) ("PA Dem case") not opposing the House Leaders' Intervention Application and despite this Court granting the Pennsylvania Senate's Intervention Application, this Court inexplicably denied the House Leaders' Intervention Application, not based upon the merits, but principally because the

-1 This Court granted the House Leaders' application to intervene on August 21, 2020 in the Crossey case.
+&lt;sup>1 This Court granted the House Leaders' application to intervene on August 21, 2020 in the Crossey case.
 Crossey v.
 Boockvar, No. 108 MM 2020, Order (Pa. filed August 21, 2020).
 Likewise, Judge Brobson granted the House Leaders' application to intervene in the NAACP case on August 24, 2020.
 NAACP Pennsylvania State Conference v.
 Boockvar, No. 364 MD 2020, Memorandum and Order (Pa.
 Commw.
 Ct. filed August 24, 2020) (citing Fumo v.
 City of Philadelphia, 972 A.2d 487 (Pa.
 2009).
 This Court never ruled on the House Leaders' petition to intervene in Disability Rights because the Court dismissed the case and found the House Leaders' petition to intervene to be moot.

+House Leaders' Application was allegedly mooted based upon the Court's Order in that case.

-- 5. As in Crossey and NAACP, the relief sought here usurps the House Leaders' interests in legislating for Pennsylvania election rules and procedures, including any suspension of election laws. - 6.
-Indeed, this case seeks to directly change the election laws that have already been passed, in part, by the House Leaders, potentially allowing for a precedent to be established that House Leaders' authority to so legislate can be usurped without legislators even having an opportunity to defend these interests. - 7.
-The House Leaders have an enforceable interest that may be adversely affected by the relief sought in this case, and no reasons exist for refusing to allow them to intervene.
+- 5. The PA Dem case is now pending before the Supreme Court of the United States on a writ of certiorari regarding this Court's decision ("PA Dem decision"), which extended the deadline for mail-in and absentee ballots to be received by three-days irrespective of if the ballots had a postmark or illegible postmark. - 6.
+The PA Dem decision is of particular note because it is inconsistent with a growing number of appellate decisions across the country wherein courts are reversing decisions that extended the deadline for mail-in and absentee ballots. - 7.
+Now again, a Pennsylvania court is being asked to consider a fundamental rewrite of election laws that have already been considered and passed by Pennsylvania legislators, including the House Leaders. - 8.
+As in Crossey and NAACP, this Court is considering questions that could usurp the House Leaders' interests in legislating Pennsylvania election rules and procedures, including any interpretation of those election laws. - 9.
+Indeed, this case could change the election laws that have already been passed, in part, by the House Leaders, potentially allowing for a precedent to be established that House Leaders' authority to so legislate can be usurped without legislators even having an opportunity to defend this authority.

+10. The House Leaders have an enforceable interest that may be adversely affected by the relief sought in this case, and no reasons exist for refusing to allow them to intervene.
 The House Leaders should be permitted to intervene as a matter of right.